Rivera2021/Proteomics_Pipeline/README.md

         - AlphaHC: Significance threshold for high criticism method.
 A number between 0 and 1
         - padjval: P adjusted value threshold for significance.
 A number between 0 and 1.
 0.2 is recommended
         - LogFoldThrs_VolPlot: LogFold threshold to use in Volcano plot and to select DEG for pathway enrichment
     - Output: A folder per molecule
         - DEG_MXXX_.xlsx: List containing DEG for every comparison containing the selected molecule
         - Volcano plots for every comparison

-* PWAY_ENRICHMENT:
+* PWAY_ENRICHMENT: Finds enriched pathways for each of the comparisons found in DEG_FUNCTION

+    - Params:
+        - Output_file_path: Directory path for storing results
+        - WITH_REVERSE: Whether enrichment using reverse filter should also be estimated.
+If WITH_REVERSE is TRUE, enriched pathways are calculated using only genes regulated in the healthy direction (REVERSE = TRUE), as well as all DEG (REVERSE = FALSE)
+        -